Continuous-variable quantum communication: Continuous-variable quantum key distribution

-More recent methods for DM protocols combine the Gaussian extremality argument with semi-definite programming (SDP) theory.
-Historically first,~\cite{Ghorai2019a} analyses a QPSK protocol with heterodyne detection.
-They quantify the quality of the correlations between Alice and Bob by two experimentally accessible parameters, the `variance' $v$ and the `covariance' $c$.
-While Alice's variance $V_A$ is known and Bob's variance $V_B = v$ is determined via measurements, the only unknown quantity in the covariance matrix $ $(see also Eq. \ref{eq:CovarianceMatrix}) representing Alice's and Bob's joint state is the covariance $\sigma_{AB}$, denoted by the authors as $Z$, which can be calculated via
+More recent methods for DM protocols combine the Gaussian extremality argument with semidefinite programming (SDP) theory.
+Historically first,~\cite{Ghorai2019a} analyzed a QPSK protocol with heterodyne detection.
+They quantified the quality of the correlations between Alice and Bob via two experimentally accessible parameters, the variance $v$ and the covariance $c$.
+While Alice's variance $V_A$ is known and Bob's variance $V_B = v$ is determined via measurements, the only unknown quantity in the covariance matrix $ $ [see also Eq. (\ref{eq:CovarianceMatrix})] representing Alice and Bob's joint state is the covariance $\sigma_{AB}$, denoted by the authors as $Z$, which can be calculated via